MUSA-550-Fall-2020/assignment-7/README.md

 ### Deliverable

-The notebook and your animated GIF should be submitted to your own private repository on GitHub, which can be created using the following link:
+The notebook should be submitted to your own private repository on GitHub, which can be created using the following link:

 https://classroom.github.com/a/Y4xR27x5